tradingview/lightweight-charts/docs/events.md

 export type TimeRangeChangeEventHandler = (timeRange: TimeRangeWithBars | null) => void;
 ```

-`TimeRangeWithBars` is an object with `from` and `to` fields which are the first and last time points of a time range, and `barsBefore` and `barsAfter` fields, which describe the amount of bars missing before and after the data set in order to fill the entire viewport of the chart.
-These fields can be used to dynamically load more data in order to fill the empty space in the charts.
+`TimeRangeWithBars` is an object with `from` and `to` fields which are the first and last time points of a time range, and `barsBefore` and `barsAfter` fields, which describe the amount of bars outside of the viewport to the left and to the right.
+If either value is negative, it means that bars are missing in the data set to fill the viewport completely on the given side.
+These fields can be used to dynamically load more data when the user pans or zooms.

 `null` is returned if the chart has no data at all.